-1 customisable OKR examples for Test Case Updation
+1 OKR example for Test Case Updation

 What are Test Case Updation OKRs?